 - China, India and Russia making big nuclear investments with all three countries currently and planning to build several new reactors for a number of years to come with China leading the charge

-- Significant supply cuts, development project deferrals and underinvestment including one of the largest uranium mines, Cameco’s McArthur River, being suspended in 2018 with plans of operations resuming later this year
+- Significant supply cuts, development project deferrals and underinvestment including one of the largest uranium mines, Cameco’s McArthur River, being suspended in 2018 but now resuming operations in 2023

 - New financial entities like Yellow Cake and Sprott Physical Uranium Trust have purchased millions of lbs of uranium recently effectively sequestering this material